 The second reason is education.
 Students need to learn about the operation, functions and parts of firearms.
 This will dispel any myths or misconceptions about firearms.
 Every gun is different, so learning the operation and functions will help the student safely use the firearm.
 Setting the expectations of use and capabilities of firearms is important.
 We can help students choose the right firearm to fit their needs, such as shooting sports or hunting.
 I always like to say, “You don’t know… what you don’t know… until you know it.”

 The third reason it’s important to get training is to learn the fundamentals.
-The fundamentals of shooting any firearm will improve accuracy as students advance their training.
+The fundamentals of shooting any firearm will improve accuracy and situational awareness as students advance their training.
 The fundamentals can also reset yourself, undoing any training scars and get you back on the right path.
-Maintaining accurate shots increases safety; remember that every bullet is the shooter’s responsibility.
+Maintaining accurate shots increases safety; remember that every bullet is the shooter’s responsibility, so they must have responsible gun ownership.
 Stray shots or ricochets can be dangerous or cause property damage.
 Know your target and what’s beyond it.